hcayless/Balisage-2018-CETEIcean/README.md

 ```xml
 <hi rend="diaeresis">ἰ</hi>δίωι
 ```
-has to become "ϊδίωι papyrus" in the papyrus.
+has to become "ϊδίωι papyrus" (note the diaeresis over the first iota) in the apparatus.
 So we have to grab the text surrounding the `<hi>` to make the apparatus entry.
 Word-breaking `<lb>`'s (which need to be hyphenated) have whitespace before them, which is stupid.

 There are also bits that aren't stupid, but are nonetheless quite hard. `<gap reason="lost">` is represented as something like "[..]" (with square brackets). `<supplied reason="lost">` gets square brackets too.
 But when you have something like:
 ```xml